The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Linear Stability Analysis of the viscous damped Stokes wave

 \section{Linear Stability Analysis of the viscous damped Stokes wave}

 In this section we study the linear stability of the {\em damped Stokes wave} solution

-of equation~\eqref{vHONLS}.
+of equation~\eqref{vHONLS}, where $a$ is a real constant representing the amplitude at $t=0$ and $\Gamma>0$ the linear damping parameter.
 Since $u_a^\Gamma$ does not depend on $x$, it is a solution of both the linearly damped NLS, obtained by setting $\epsilon=0$, and the full viscous Dysthe model~\eqref{vHONLS} with and without the diffusion term.

 Substituting the ansatz $u(x,t)=u_a^\Gamma(t)(1 +\alpha v(x,t))$, with $0<\alpha \ll 1$ into~\eqref{vHONLS}, we derive the linearization